Alberto Asseff

+Alberto Emilio Asseff (born 31 October 1942) is an Argentine lawyer and politician who served a National Deputy between 2011 and 2015, reassuming office in 2019.

+Early life and education

-He graduated at Law at the University of Buenos Aires in 1968, where he started to be politically active in the Civic Radical Union (UCR).
+Asseff graduated at Law at the University of Buenos Aires in 1968, where he started to be politically active in the centrist Civic Radical Union (UCR).
 After his graduation, he worked as an advisor in some administrations of UCR's politicians like Ricardo Balbín and Arturo Illia.
-In 1982 he created the National Constitutional Party, with former members of UCR.
-In this party was where Alberto Fernández, president of Argentina, make his first steps in politics.
-Fernandez quit out NCP when Asseff started to be identified with some conservative Argentinian politicians.
+In 1982 he created the Constitutional Nationalist Party, with former members of UCR.
+In this party was where Alberto Fernández, president of Argentina, made his first steps in politics.
+Fernandez left the NCP when Asseff started to be identified with some conservative Argentine politicians.